 iVPN is incorporated in Gibraltar.
 While many assume Gibraltar is part of the U.K. and hence is part of the Five Eyes Alliance and subject to U.K. law, this is not the case.
 Gibraltar has its own system of governance and is not governed by UK laws.
 Gibraltar also has its own legal system and currency.
 You can read more about this jurisdiction in regards to iVPN.

 In regards to encryption, iVPN uses 256-bit AES with 4096-bit RSA encryption and Perfect Forward Secrecy (PFS) for OpenVPN and IPsec (IKEv2).
 PFS regenerates the encryption keys at regular intervals.
 Current keys cannot be used to decrypt past sessions even if compromised.
 And iVPN, of course, runs its own, in-tunnel, no-logging DNS servers.

 WireGuard uses different, more modern ciphers.
 It uses ChaCha20 for symmetric encryption, which is not necessarily “better” than AES-256.
 But it has a good chance of becoming the new default in the near future, as WireGuard is set to become the next go-to VPN protocol.

-Running leak tests shows iVPN to be pretty much leak proof.
+Running IP and DNS leak tests shows iVPN to be pretty much leak proof.
 I detected no leaks during my testing.